rocketship88/tcl-tip-672-prototype/expression_substitution_analysis.md

 This would indicate that for a procedure, the body is stored separate from the original script code.

 At present it is unknown how to properly deal with this issue.
 When the error is in a procedure it will always report the last line number of the procedure.
-In interactive mode I didn't see where a line number was reported.
+In interactive mode I didn't see where a line number was reported in errorInfo.
 It could be that interactive mode code knows how to better handle this and perhaps someone familiar with that code might provide some assistance.